-At Harbottle & Lewis we offer five training contracts per year, two contracts commencing in March and three in September.
+At Harbottle & Lewis we offer five or six training contracts per year, two or three commencing in March and three in September.

 Our aim in recruiting trainee solicitors is to employ the firm’s future lawyers and, over the years, the majority of our trainees have stayed with us following qualification.

-Some of our current and past trainees have shared their experiences to give you a genuine insight into our training, support and culture, as well as offering their advice to potential applicants.
+Two of our past trainees, Sarah Lazarides and Chloe Forsyth, have shared their experiences to give you a genuine insight into our training, support and culture, as well as offering their advice to potential applicants.

 We will train you in all aspects of being a lawyer.
 This includes drafting, negotiation, legal and court procedures, advocacy, case and transaction management, but also aspects such as client care and practice support, research and communication, as well as giving you guidance in managing your work efficiently.

 The two year training contract is divided into four seats of approximately six months.
 There are a total of seven different seats, including: